Sarosim/CUBE-Rota/README.md

 The headline text was rendered in the middle 10% of the page on Internet Explorer.
 I made a decision to ignore this issue and do not spend time and effort to support an obsolete browser, especially because of the very limited likelihood of businesses still using it.
-Those who do, may not be the target audience of the solution I offer, anyway.
+Those who do, may not be the target audience of the solution I plan to offer, anyway.

+Finally I validated each html as well as the css codes with the validator on the W3C website.
+I corrected the errors or in case of the css, the validator treated the *shape-outside: circle();* as erroor, but I left it unchanged.

 ## Deployment